The Jazz Butcher: Death, The Highest in the Land (2021–2022)

 On 26 June 2021, Fish and company went into the studio to record what would become The Highest in the Land.
 Contributors included Max Eider, Dave Morgan, Tim Harries, Stevie Gordon, Joe Woolley, Simon Taylor, and Peter Crouch.
 Lee Russell was brought on to produce.

-On Sunday 3 October 2021, Fish cancelled a scheduled "Fishy Mansions" show, citing exhaustion from a lack of sleep, possibly caused by sleep apnea.
+On 3 October 2021, Fish cancelled a scheduled "Fishy Mansions" show, citing exhaustion from a lack of sleep, possibly caused by sleep apnea.
 The session was rescheduled for the following Sunday.
-On Tuesday 5 October, Fish suffered a heart attack and died at his home in Northampton.
-He was interred at Olney Green Burial Ground on 4 November 2021.
+On 5 October, Fish suffered a heart attack and died at his home in Northampton.
+He was interred at Olney Green Burial Ground on 4 November.

 Tapete released the song "Time" on 9 October 2021.

 A third box set, Dr. Cholmonley Repents; A-Sides, B-Sides and Seasides was released on November 12, 2021.
-This set was a compilation of singles and b-sides, as well as a live in-studio broadcast recorded at KCRW on December 6, 1989.
+This set was a compilation of singles and B-sides, as well as a live in-studio broadcast recorded at KCRW on December 6, 1989.

 The Highest in the Land was released on 4 February 2022.

 Tributes

 On 27 November 2021, at the Dublin Castle in London, a show that Fish had been scheduled to perform became a tribute show.
 Performers included Joe Turner, Tim Keegan, Pete Astor, Rolo McGinty, Bid of the Monochrome Set, Peter Crouch, Sumishta Brahm, and Dave Morgan.

 In May 2022, Miracles and Wonders: A Meandering, Cacophonous Concordance of The Jazz Butcher Songbook by Pat Fish and Philip Snow was published.
-The book contains Fish's recollections of albums, songs and events spanning the Jazz Butcher's nearly-40-year history.
+The book contains Fish's recollections of albums, songs and events spanning the Jazz Butcher's nearly 40-year history.
 Fish passed away shortly before the book's completion.

 An alternate version of "Never Give Up" was released on Glass Modern on 7 October 2022.

+Since 2021

+On 17 December 2025, it was announced that guitarist Max Eider had died.

 Lyrical themes

-Fish's study of (and affection for) the classics informs much of the Jazz Butcher oeuvre.
 His literary references include Arthur Conan Doyle, Christopher Isherwood, John Keats, Flann O'Brien, Thomas Pynchon, Hans Stefan Santesson, St. Francis of Assisi, and the Book of Common Prayer.
 Fish was known for his fondness for animals, particularly cats, who appear often in his songs.
-There are many pop culture references found in the Jazz Butcher's music; TV shows such as The Human Jungle, movies such as Blood From the Mummy's Tomb, celebrities (Shirley MacLaine, Peter Lorre, Edie Sedgwick), musicians (Alice Cooper, Lionel Richie, Lemmy, David Bowie, Prince, Brian Wilson), and political figures (Margaret Thatcher, Olof Palme, Dan Quayle, Oliver North).
+There are many pop-culture references in the Jazz Butcher's music: TV shows such as The Human Jungle, movies such as Blood from the Mummy's Tomb, celebrities (Shirley MacLaine, Peter Lorre, Edie Sedgwick), musicians (Alice Cooper, Lionel Richie, Lemmy, David Bowie, Prince, Brian Wilson), and political figures (Margaret Thatcher, Olof Palme, Dan Quayle, Oliver North).
 Fish's love for the monster/horror genre (perhaps sparked by a family friend association with Hammer film director Terence Fisher, whom Fish referred to as "Uncle Terry") is evidenced in songs like "Zombie Love", "The Jazz Butcher Meets Count Dracula", "Panic in Room 109", and many others.